 On December 16, 2022, Falco and First Quantum extended the Option's exercise period to June 30, 2024.
-In addition, the Option was amended removing First Quantum's requirement to reimburse the Cash Payment and make certain payments to Falco at closing in consideration for the assumption by Falco of environmental liabilities.
+In addition, the Option was amended removing First Quantum's requirement to make the Cash Payments.
+On June 7, 2024, Falco and First Quantum extended the Option's exercise period to December 31, 2025 in consideration of the sum of \$1,500,000 ("Consideration"), which will be payable at the option of Falco, in common shares of the Company ("Common Shares") and/or cash, following exercise of the Option, subject to approval by the TSXV.